Gus Holwerda

 Gus Holwerda is an American film director.
 He wrote, directed, and produced the documentary The Unbelievers, which follows scientists Lawrence Krauss and Richard Dawkins.

-Early career
+Career

 Holwerda began his career writing and directing short films, and wrote and acted in the action TV series The Unjust.

-The Unbelievers

 In 2013, Holwerda released The Unbelievers, a documentary about atheism, which starred Richard Dawkins and Lawrence Krauss.
 The film had its world premier at Hot Docs in Toronto, Ontario, Canada.

-Intersect

 Holwerda released his first narrative feature film, a sci-fi, titled Intersect in 2020.

+Together with his brother Luke, who is a cinematographer, Holwerda since 2019 creates The Jeremy Brett Sherlock Holmes podcast, on the Granada TV series where Jeremy Brett played Sherlock Holmes.
+In 2024, as a 40th anniversary celebration of the series, the brothers staged an event in Guildford, England called Brettcon, with guests including actors and costume designers from the series.

 Personal life

-Holwerda and his brother Luke, who is a cinematographer, grew up in a fundamentalist Christian family.
-He is also a musician.
+The Holwerda brothers grew up in a fundamentalist Christian family.